-Library Media Program
+Library Media & Information Technology

 A school library media specialist has many roles including teacher, instructional partner, information specialist, and program administrator.
 Through these roles, a teacher-librarian provides access to information, instruction in information skills, and recommendations for instructional planning.
 They are an itegral part of every educational community.

 The mission of the Library Media & Information Technology program is to produce high-caliber teacher-librarians who will comfortably fill all of the roles in the library and to ensure that students and staff are effective users of ideas and information.
 This mission is accomplished by: